michhar/jetson-gpu-yolov4/README.md

 - Samsung NVMe 512 GB to store docker images
 - 16 GB swap file on NVMe mount
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt#manual-install-instructions) for pushing image to Azure Container Registry
+- [Optional] Docker may be configured to run with non-root user as in [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) allowing the omission of using `sudo` with docker

 ## Build image